lepalmer01/ECommerce/README.md

 ## Credits

 Thank you for the tips and suggestions from Bootcamp instructors, learning assistants, classmates, and resources.
-Thank you to my tutor Sara for insights regarding my code.
+Thank you to my tutor Sara and Rene for insights regarding my code.
 I have used http://www.stackoverflow.com, and https://chat.openai.com to research information.
 Lastly,thanks to OpenAI's Chatgpt-4 for help in creating this README.md template.